bThink-BGU/BPjs/README.md

 * :sparkles: Event sets (and, by inheritance, events) are now composable.
 So you can write, e.g., `bp.Event("A").or(bp.Event("B")).negate()` to create an event set that contains all events except `A` and `B`.
 * :put_litter_in_its_place: Significant cleanup of the event set area.
 Some methods moved from `ComposableEventSet` to `EventSets`.
 * :sparkles: Another easy event set composition/creation added: `bp.eventSets` gives access to `EventSets`, with methods such as `bp.eventSets.anyOf(...)` and `bp.eventSets.not(...)`
+* :put_litter_in_its_place: Some documentation updates and corrections.
+* :bug: Fixes a crash when a JS event set predicate returns `null` instead of a boolean.
+* :arrow_up: More tests (logger, JSProxy, ScriptableUtils, OrderedSet, JsEventSet, some event selection strategies).

 [Earlier Changes](changelog-2020.md)